 I have been working on pieces in three primary design explorations — the saw blade designs of the “Woods Revenge” and “Hobbes’ Claw” series (outdoor), the house designs in the “Rybee House” series (outdoor), and the “Pandora’s Box” series — for indoor exhibitions.

-The roofed sculptural bench designs of the “Rybee House” series incorporate a sense of whimsy and fantasy, and stylized images of archetypal forms of shelter and nature.
-Roofs provide a sense of home, benches with raised relief leaf graphic provide a resting place in nature, while the houses and doorways on a face or corner of a structure represent transition and change — paths of entry and emergence.
+The roofed sculptural bench designs of the “Rybee House” series incorporate a sense of whimsy and fantasy, using stylized, archetypal forms of shelter and nature.
+Roofs provide a sense of home, benches with raised relief leaf provide a resting place in nature, while the houses and doorways on a face or corner of a structure represent transition and change — paths of entry and emergence.